- China Tours +

 - Day Tours

-The Hong Kong Winter Festival of 2019/2020 will be filled with old world traditions, fireworks, and carols.
+The Hong Kong Winter Festival of 2019/2020 has old world traditions, shopping bargains, and carols.
 Plan your visit with these top event details.

-In 2019/2020, colorful lights decorate the streets and buildings, and Christmas displays will be everywhere in December.
-Then in January, 2020, an even bigger Chinese New Year celebration will take the show.
+In 2019/2020, colorful lights decorate the streets and buildings, and Christmas displays are displayed in many places in December.
+In January 2020, the big Chinese New Year celebrations will probably be canceled.

-Victoria Harbour is a dazzling sight when the fireworks burst in the light show on New Years Eve.
+Victoria Harbour is a dazzling sight when the fireworks burst in the light show on New Year's Eve.
 You can see the Christmas lights on dozens of buildings along Victoria Harbour choreographed in a light show with Christmas and New Year's decorations.
+This year, it is probably canceled.

-During WinterFest, most of the the city is aglow with festive lighting and laser and graphics imagery.
+During WinterFest, most of the city is aglow with festive lighting and laser and graphics imagery.

 The Nutcracker is a world-renowned operatic ballet and a special Yuletide tradition enjoyed by audiences of all ages.
 Live accompaniment is by the Hong Kong Sinfonietta.

-The Hong Kong Philharmonic presents a special A Harry Little Christmas with Harry Wong.
+The Hong Kong Philharmonic presented a special A Harry Little Christmas with Harry Wong annually, but this December it has been canceled.
 The Hong Kong Philharmonic orchestra is a professional orchestra sponsored by the HK government.

 As part of the WinterFest, this high tech laser audiovisual display dazzles the crowds annually in and around the plaza of the clock tower near the Star Ferry in Tsim Sha Tsui.
-The Winterfest 2019 times haven't been announced yet.
+In Winterfest 2019, there will probably be no light shows.

-The best view is along the pedestrian light show called Avenue of Stars where you can see the 3-D Pulse show too and hear the narrative and music from the Hong Kong Philharmonic.
+The best view is from the pedestrian area called Avenue of Stars where you can see the 3-D Pulse show too and hear the narrative and music from the Hong Kong Philharmonic.

 This is a new feature of WinterFest.
-It is a government sponsored luminescent art exhibit of lighted artworks of artists from many countries.
+It is a government-sponsored luminescent art exhibit of lighted artworks of artists from many countries.
 It is on the Central Harbourfront and free to see.
+In winter 2019/2020, there will probably be no Pulse festival.

 Every shopping mall dons Christmas decorations, and the ritziest malls put up spectacular and expensive displays.